kettanaito/playwright-persona/README.md

 1. **Declarative**.
 From how you define different user roles to the authentication literally becoming `await authenticate({ as: 'user' })` in your tests.
 1. **Test case-based**.
 Every test case runs against a completely isolated authentication state.
 Unique users, unique sessions, no shared state.
 1. **Performant**.
 Authenticating for each test case from ground up would be expensive.
 This package stores a successful authentication session on disk, verifies if that session is valid, then reuses it in tests without re-running the entire authentication flow.
 1. **Flexible**.
-You can describe any possible [authentication pattern](#authentication-patterns) with this package.
+You can describe any possible [authentication recipes](#recipes) with this package.
 You can even reuse a single authentication setup for multiple tests if you so choose, but this is not encouraged.

 ## Usage